jetstream-cloud/js2docs/docs/ui/exo/login.md

 <img src="/images/exo-cilogon-dropdown.png" alt="A screenshot showing the 'Select an Identity Provider' dropdown, with 'ACCESS CI (XSEDE)' selected" width="50%"/>

-Your ACCESS account credentials are the default login method to Exosphere, so it is recommended that you select ***ACCESS-CI*** from the dropdown box. *It may default to some other source so be sure to change it to ACCESS-CI!* Please note that this may require multi-factor (Duo) authentication.
+Your ACCESS account credentials are the default login method to Exosphere, so it is recommended that you select ***ACCESS-CI*** from the dropdown box.
+Please note that this may require multi-factor (Duo) authentication.
 If you need help setting up or changing your multi-factor authentication method, please open an [ACCESS Help Ticket](https://support.access-ci.org/user/login?destination=/open-a-ticket){target=_blank}, as Jetstream2 staff cannot fix this for you directly.

 #### Using other accounts